nils-kt/Scriptable-Proxmox-Status/README.md

 ## 🛠️ Client (Scriptable) configuration
 The configuration from the client is quite simple.
-TAs a test, just try to open the server URL in the browser.
+As a test, just try to open the server URL in the browser.
 Get the current script for the widget like this: http://IP:PORT/scriptable
 After paste the code in Scriptable, run the script.
 A message window will open